psf/requests/docs/api.rst

 Main Interface
 --------------

-All of Request's functionality can be accessed by these 7 methods.
+All of Requests' functionality can be accessed by these 7 methods.
 They all return an instance of the :class:`Response <Response>` object.

 .. autofunction:: request